-How long will traveller information be saved?
+How long will traveler information be saved?

-It is important for the contamination source and contact tracing procedures for traveller information to be available for a maximum of 14 days after departure of the traveler, in case of a COVID-19 contamination of a potential contact with the traveler.
+It is important for the contamination source and contact tracing procedures for traveler information to be available for a maximum of 14 days after departure of the traveler, in case of a COVID-19 contamination of a potential contact with the traveler.
 The Public Health Department keeps the contact details of a traveler to Bonaire for a maximum of 14 days after departure.

 Hotels, resorts and transportation providers for tourists, maintain logbooks of potential contact with and between tourists.
 These will be saved for 14 days after departure as well.

 Which criteria are the basis for the decision if a country is considered ‘safe’ or ‘at risk’?

 Whether a country is safe, is considered every two weeks, as recommended by the RIVM, taking into account the health care capacity of the island.